thumbnail

 Qujing

-It is a major tourist destination featuring the Libo Zhangjiang Scenic Area (including Xiaoqikong and Daqikong) and the Maolan Karst Forest, and the Five-hundred-meter Aperture Spherical Telescope (FAST), which is the world's largest single-aperture radio telescope.
+Tourist destination in Guizhou with Libo Zhangjiang Scenic Area, Maolan Karst Forest, and FAST, the world’s largest single-aperture radio telescope.

 Qiannan